What New VR Audiences Want

 from cultural and entertainment virtual reality

 Want to know and grow an audience for VR?
-Join us on our UK seminar tour in December 2019, or book a tailored seminar for your own organisation.
+Book a workshop or seminar for your organisation.

 This series of seminars for immersive creators, funders, venues and policy-makers shares the result of our three years of unparalleled live audience research.